-Policies and Procedures
+Policies & Procedures

-Students must enroll for a full academic year, unless it is specifically noted in the catalog and on the registration form that the course is divided into shorter sessions.
-New students may enroll at any time during the year for most programs and tuition will be pro-rated.
-A non-refundable $40 registration fee per student ($65 per family) is due on an annual basis (each additional family member will be charged a reduced fee of $25).
+Students must enroll for the full academic year, or for the full length of the course for which you are enrolling.
+New students may enroll at any time during the year for most programs and tuition will be prorated.
+A non-refundable $40 registration fee per student ($65 per family) is due on an annual basis.
 A completed and signed registration form, registration fee, and first tuition payment must be received by NCMC prior to the student attending any lessons or classes.
 Students wishing to apply for financial aid should do so prior to registering, as scholarships are not awarded retroactively.

-Payment Due Dates:
+Quarterly Payment Due Dates:

 Overdue balances that cannot be rectified by NCMC with a valid credit card will accrue surcharges at a rate of 5% per month.
 To avoid suspension from a program, students are urged to contact the Executive Director promptly to discuss any problems with payment.
 Students with outstanding balances may not register for any additional programming at NCMC until full payment is remitted.